 Do you follow a specific diet?

-Hold onto your seat.
-I do not follow any food regime.
-I EAT EVERYTHING.
+I do not follow any food regime, I eat everything!

-However …. 'everything' must be of the highest quality and attempt to show good ethics.
-This means if I have some chocolate, I make the best decision for the people who make the chocolate (Fair Trade), I want the soil its grown out of (I am an active Soil Association Member) to be treated as naturally as possible!
-This is especially important with meat, high welfare & organic are a must wherever possible.
+However, 'everything' must be of the highest quality and attempt to show good ethics.
+This means if I have some chocolate, I make the best decision for the people who make the chocolate (Fair Trade), I want the soil it's grown out of (I am an active Soil Association Member) to be treated as naturally as possible!
+This is especially important with meat; high welfare and organic are a must wherever possible.

 Talk us through your training regime.

-The structure provides my longer term strategy, but day to day I have a lot of flexibility when it comes to choosing my exercises.
+This structure provides my long term strategy, but day to day I have a lot of flexibility when it comes to choosing my exercises.